Synthetic ice tiles are a great way to bring the "ice" to your garage, deck, driveway, or backyard.

 While most persons who buy panels get them for kids, anyone can benefit from synthetic ice.

-Yes, a synthetic ice rink surface helps kids at all hockey and ice skating levels.
+Yes, a synthetic ice rink surface helps kids with hockey training and ice skating skills.

 But adults at all levels can also enjoy at-home skating.

 n fact, many professional athletes practice on this skateable ice-like surface in their homes during the off-season.

 Synthetic tiles are not only a way for kids to have fun.

 They are a powerful training tool in the absence of real ice.